aspose-cells/Aspose.Cells-API-References/english/go-cpp/Cells/GetRows/_index.md

 ## GetRows function

-Gets the collection of <see cref="Row"/> objects that represents the individual rows in this worksheet.
+Gets the collection of Row objects that represents the individual rows in this worksheet.

 ```go